zita-ch/zita-ch.github.io/_pages/about.md

 I am **Chong Zhang**, a master student in Robotics at ETH Zürich.
 I am with [Robotic Systems Lab (RSL)](https://rsl.ethz.ch/) for my research.
 I am currently visiting [LeCAR Lab](https://lecar-lab.github.io/) at CMU.
 I earned my bachelor’s degree from Tsinghua University.

 I am interested in learning and control for legged robots in the **real world**.
-I am open to new collaborations with cool ideas -- just email me!
+I am open to new collaborations with cool ideas -- just drop me an email!

 I am a reviewer for RSS (2024), ICRA(2023-2024), IROS (2022-2024), ACC(2022), RA-Letters, ISA Transaction.